-- Braids of Action: Sarah when she joins the Winchesters on a hunt.
+- Braids of Action: Sarah when she joins the Winchesters on the hunt.

 - Creepy Changing Painting

-- Creepy Child: Melanie, especially when she manifests in real-life.
+- Creepy Child: Melanie, especially when she manifests out of the painting.
 She's pale-skinned with shadows around her eyes, dragging a doll in one hand and a razor in the other.
-And sometimes her face... ''changes''.
+And sometimes her face...changes.

-Book store owner: Old man Isaiah... well, he gave them all a shave. (draws his hand across his throat, laughing)
+- Dangerously Close Shave:Bookstore owner: Old man Isaiah...well, he gave them all a shave. [draws his hand across his throat, laughing]

 - Dies Wide Open: Anne Telesca in the teaser.

-- Enfante Terrible: Little girl Melanie killed two families (including her own) by when she was alive, and as a ghost, is killing anyone who has the Merchant family portrait.
-There's no reason given why she did/does any of this—although Sam theorizes that she was just "born tortured," it seems more likely that she was just born evil.
+- Enfante Terrible: Little Melanie killed two families (including her own) when she was alive and, as a ghost, is killing anyone who has the Merchant family portrait.
+There's no reason given why she did/does any of this—although Sam theorizes that she was just "born tortured", it seems more likely that she was just born evil.

 - Environmental Symbolism: The disco-themed motel seems to mirror Dean's casual dating style.